antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ::

-    vessel_config : A configuration file detailing the vessel to be simulated in the digital environment. mesh : A digital environment file.
+    vessel_config : A configuration file giving details of the vessel to be simulated. mesh : A digital environment file.

-The format for the required *<vessel.json>* file can be found in the :ref:`configuration - vessel performance modeller` section of the documentation.
+The format for the required *vessel.json* file can be found in the :ref:`configuration - vessel performance modeller` section of the documentation.
-The required *<mesh.json>* file can be created using the *create_mesh* command from the `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_ package.
+The required *mesh.json* file can be created using the *create_mesh* command from the `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_ package.

 optional arguments are